samplchallenges/SAMPL8/host_guest/CB8/README.md

 The CB8 "drugs of abuse" challenge focuses on binding of CB8 to nine guests which are drugs of abuse, including morphine, hydromorphine, methamphetamine, cocaine and others.
 Binding has been experimentally characterized, a provisional patent filed, and the Isaacs group is preparing a paper for publication.
 Experimental details are forthcoming shortly.

-G8 and G9, cycloheptanamine and cyclooctanamine, are included because binding was measured by competition with these guests.
+G8 and G9, cycloheptanamine and cyclooctanamine, are included in the graphic/writeup because binding was measured by competition with these guests; these are not part of the challenge as experimental values were previously reported.

 Our deadline for this challenge will be posted in the top-level [README.md](https://github.com/samplchallenges/SAMPL8/blob/master/README.md#the-cb8-challenge)